SurangaPG/heavyd-project/readme.md

-# HeavyD platform
+# HeavyD project

-Contains the basic platform template that will be used as the base files for any HeavyD setup.
+Contains the basic project template that will be used as the base files for any HeavyD setup.
 This is an opiniated basepoint for a light project setup.
 It's a personal used project that should be flexible enough to get some